JeroenVdb/100-percent-webpage/README.md

 - Enabled Cloudflare CDN (free account)
 - Added character encoding type to the Response Header instead of inlining it into the <head>
 - Add images to the webpage: saved via Photoshop (save for web): Progressive JPEG + quality set to 60%
+- Still had to use FileOptimizer for the image added

 ## Tested with